RealBlueta/svelte-firebase-template/README.md

 # Svelte Firebase Authentication Template
-## A simple React app that implements Firebase Authentication.
+## Template for Firebase using Svelte Framework.